kartik-v/bootstrap-fileinput/README.md

 - `previewId`: the identifier for the preview file container (only available when uploading each thumbnail file)
 - `index`: the zero-based sequential index of the loaded file in the preview list (only available when uploading each thumbnail file)

+For example, assign the following function to uploadExtraData and the content of obj will be sent to the server.

 ```js
 // previewId and index is only available for individual file upload via the thumbnail
 function (previewId, index) {